rdkcentral/Thunder/Tools/doc/TagDescription.md

 # @json
 ### Description

-This tag helps to generate JSONRPC files for the given Class/Struct/Enum.
+This tag helps to generate JSON-RPC files for the given Class/Struct/enum.
-It will creates files JsonData_<InterfaceName>Output.h, JsonEnum_<InterfaceName>Output.cpp, J<InterfaceName>Output.cpp
+It will creates files JsonData_<InterfaceName>Output.h, Jsonenum_<InterfaceName>Output.cpp, J<InterfaceName>Output.cpp

 JsonData_<structname>Output.h will have definitions for structs that are used in JsonMethods.
-JsonEnum_<Structname>Output.cpp will have definition for Enums J<InterfaceFilename>Output.h will have definition for the methods for JSONRPC.
+Jsonenum_<Structname>Output.cpp will have definition for enums J<InterfaceFilename>Output.h will have definition for the methods for JSON-RPC.

 ### Example

-[IDisplayInfo.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDisplayInfo.h#L121) uses this tag to generate JSONRPC files.
+[IDisplayInfo.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IDisplayInfo.h#L121) uses this tag to generate JSON-RPC files.
-It will create the following files JsonEnum_HDRProperties.cpp
+It will create the following files Jsonenum_HDRProperties.cpp
 JHDRProperties.h